 THE TRUTH ABOUT A VISIT TO THE TAJ MAHAL

 There are a few things that stick in my mind about my time here.
-Some of which I expected.. some not so much!
+Some of which I presumed… and others not so much!

-That’s right, literally swarmed by them.
-I spent a good couple of hours at the Taj Mahal, most of which was spent taking photos with the hundreds of fascinated locals and potentially being posed as a wife.
-It was amusing at the time, but it wasn’t a relaxing experience that I was expecting for my visit.
+So much so that out of the 2 hours that I spent at the Taj Mahal, most of it was spent taking photos with the hundreds of fascinated locals!
+It was amusing at the time, but it wasn’t a relaxing experience that I was expecting for my visit here.

 It certainly didn’t take away from the beauty by any means, but it definitely wasn’t something I was prepared for.
 I guess that’s what happens when you’re a fair skin, redhead, freckly caucasian surrounded by locals that find you completely intriguing.